Xetibo/ReSet-Doc/sections/existing_projects/interpreted_languages.typ

 systems is explained in @InterpretedLanguages.

 #subsubsubsection("Neovim")
-Neovim is a fork of the iconic VIM editor.
-It offers both VIMscript and lua support, as well as an RPC API, providing users with multiple ways to expand functionality.
+Neovim is a fork of the iconic VIM editor. @vim @neovim It offers both VIMscript and lua support, as well as a Remote Procedure Call API, providing users with multiple ways to expand functionality.
 VIMscript is converted to lua, meaning Neovim only needs a single interpreter for lua.
 This interpreter is tightly coupled to Neovim itself, providing plugin developers with an easy way to access core functionality.

 While the implementation of the interpreter itself is too large for a brief analysis, the usage of this system can be analyzed.
 Neovim provides solid